jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Their outdatedness and hatred is what's causing our civilization to struggle as it fades away.

 https://www.youtube.com/watch?v=J2Pjudf0810
-_This is what "Left/Right" philosophies have devolved to.
+_These yahoos and bozo is is what "Left/Right" philosophies have devolved to.
 This pettiness isn't politics.
 But because we often listen to these commentators, reporters, and columnists, our elected politicians are forced to care what they think.
-Real politics put levers of power of modern technology in our hands.
+Real politics put levers of power of modern technology in ordinary people's hands.
 Once we demand that, so will our politicians._

 ## The Internet Age Needs a New Philosophy